 Bookkeeping is a crucial part of running a midwifery business.
-It is crucial because it helps every midwife business owner to store and analyze financial and dealing with finances is very complicated.
+It is crucial because it helps every midwife business owner to store and analyze finances and dealing with finances is very complicated.
 As a business owner, your progress and success will rely on the revenue your business is earning.
-Through the use of this financial data, you are able to draw precise conclusions regarding the financial security of your midwifery business.
+Through the use of this financial data, you can draw precise conclusions regarding the financial security of your midwifery business.

 Midwife business owners have plenty to do.
 It’s an apprehension to learn that bookkeeping is another task you must complete to ensure that your business runs well.
-In the end, why wouldn’t you simply skip it altogether and leave it for an accountant?
-Why would you waste your time digging into all the accounts while you can just stay put and wait for the accountant and bookkeeper to do it for you?
-In reality, being hands on to your midwife business is the first step to success.
+Ultimately, why wouldn’t you skip it altogether and leave it for an accountant?
+Why would you waste your time digging into all the accounts when you can stay put and wait for the accountant and bookkeeper to do it for you?
+In reality, being hands-on with your midwife business is the first step to success.
 Not relying on other people’s expertise and learning the process firsthand is your strength.
-It will keep you away from possibility of other people having much control of your business’s finances, which will keep you vulnerable.
-Here are several reasons why midwife business owner needs to know some basics about bookkeeping.
+It will keep you away from the possibility of other people having much control of your business’s finances, which will keep you vulnerable.

 - Helps You Budget Accurately